 - Recap of the Smackdown Elimination Chamber.

 Poor R-Truth was eliminated first again this year but this time due to a technicality.
-Punk was actually entered 4th and his pod got stuck leading to him getting killed with an RKO immediately; however the anonymous RAW General Manager deemed this unfair and re-entered Punk back into the match.
+CM Punk’s pod got stuck leading to him getting killed with an RKO immediately; however the anonymous RAW General Manager deemed this unfair and re-entered Punk back into the match.
 So it didn’t count and Truth has to eat crap.
 This was a very well put together match.
 Morrison and Sheamus tried to beat each other to death, R-Truth was cannon fodder and Punk and Cena played good versus evil.
 This match also set up the main event to the only WrestleMania I’ve personally been to in Atlanta.
 It was not well received.
 Match was good though.
 3-5

-Overall Thoughts: This show had its moments but overall was not as fun as last year’s version.
-The commentary by Michael Cole really brought down any positivity the show might have had and the Chamber matches, while good, lacked any real drama.
+Final Tally?
+3-5 This pay per view had its moments but the commentary by Michael Cole really brought down any positivity the show might have had and the Chamber matches, while good, lacked any real drama.
 2011 was a weird time.